Patrice de MacMahon

-According to David Bell, after Thiers' resignation in May 1873, the royalist majority in the National Assembly drafted MacMahon as the new leader, with the hope that he would hold the fort until the Bourbon pretender was ready to restore the throne.
+According to David Bell, after Adolphe Thiers' resignation in May 1873, the royalist majority in the National Assembly drafted MacMahon as the new leader, with the hope that he would hold the fort until the Bourbon pretender was ready to restore the throne.
 However, the Count of Chambord's extreme Legitimist stance made restoration politically impossible.
 MacMahon refused to support efforts to force the Assembly's hand.
 In the absence of his full support there was no way to achieve monarchy by extra-parliamentary means.
 The right had no choice but to keep MacMahon in office to gain time and act as a barrier to the left by repressing radical agitation and pursuing policies to restore "moral order" to the country.
 In November 1873, he was voted a term of office of seven years.
-However, the divisions among the royalists left MacMahon in a political predicament for which he was not prepared, trying to keep the Republicans at bay without defined powers or a clear source of legitimacy, without a clear majority in parliament or the country, and without the use of force.

 In 1874, due to demands for Bonapartism, MacMahon called for constitutional reform.
 To ensure calm this led to a system of a President and Senate elected indirectly.
 In 1876, MacMahon had to accept the governments of moderate Republicans Jules Armand Dufaure and Jules Simon.
 However, in 1877, MacMahon dismissed Simon and recalled the Duke de Broglie.
 The new government was dissolved on a no confidence vote.
 Conservatives hoped to exploit their influential press, heavy patronage, and martial law to coerce the voters.
 They failed in the general election of October 1877, as the Republicans won the majority despite the challenges on the right.
 In January 1879, the Republicans forced MacMahon's resignation.
-He died in 1893, with Republicans viewing him as a danger to the Republic and diehard monarchists considering him a bungler who mishandled their dream of restoration.